biometryhub/IBS_conference/content/social.md

 ## Conference Dinner

 The Biometrics by the Botanic Gardens conference dinner will be held on **Thursday 5th December 2019** from **7:30pm** at the [Adelaide Hills Convention Centre](https://www.ahconventions.com.au/), in Hahndorf.

-Further details about transport to the venue will be provided closer to the time.
+#### Transport

+Buses will leave the National Wine Centre by approximately 7pm on Thursday evening.
+The dinner venue is about a 30 minute drive into the Adelaide Hills.
+There will be two possible return times leaving the Dinner venue at 10:30pm and 11:30pm, returning to the National Wine Centre.

 ##### About the venue